Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Current status of the microwave-to-optical quantum transduction

 \subsection{Transduction via the magneto-optic effect}

 The magnons can also serve as the intermediate bosonic mode in a transduction process.
 One of the characteristics of magnons is the tunability of the magnon frequency by an external magnetic field, which is in contrast to the optomechanical crystals where the mechanical resonance frequency is basically determined by the design of the structure geometry such as the the size of the holes.
 This tunability can be a merit of the magnon-mediated transduction, allowing flexible design of a superconducting qubit.
+On the other hand, the magneto-optic transducers currently suffer from the low transduction efficiency due to the weak magneto-optic coupling (i.e., weak light-magnon interaction).

 The coupling between magnons and microwave photons comes from the Zeeman interaction between spins $\bm{S}_i$ and the ac magnetic field $\bm{B}$ of the form $H_{\mathrm{Zeeman}}=|\gamma|\sum_i\bm{B}\cdot\bm{S}_i$, where $\gamma$ is the gyromagnetic ratio.
 In the presence of a microwave cavity, the interaction Hamiltonian between magnons and microwave cavity photons reads \cite{Tabuchi2014,Zhang2014}